Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Results: CO_2 Radiative Forcing

-\paragraph{\ch{CO_2} Radiative Forcing} Reductions in OLR at 650-756 cm$^{-1}$ are presumed the result of rising atmospheric \ch{CO_2} concentration.
-The reductions at detectable portions of the \ch{CO_2} P, Q, and R-branches (650-682 cm$^{-1}$) are minor compared to 687-756 cm$^{-1}$ where the majority of detectable OLR reduction coincides with one of the \ch{CO_2} wings.
-OLR flux density change $\delta$E (Wm$^{-2}$) was produced by integrating the spectral radiance trend $\dot{L}_{\tilde{\nu}}$ over the range of \ch{CO_2}-affected wavenumbers, then multiplying by 17 years and by $\pi\,$sr, regarding the atmosphere as a Lambertian emitter at these optically-thick channels:
+OLR reductions in the \ch{CO_2} $v_2$ and $v_3$ bands are presumed the result of rising atmospheric \ch{CO_2} concentration.
+The reductions at detectable portions of the $v_2$ band fundamental Q-branch (667 cm$^{-1}$) and associated P- and R-branches (650-687 cm$^{-1}$) are relatively minor compared to 687-765 cm$^{-1}$ where the majority of detectable OLR reduction coincides with the 720 cm$^{-1}$ Q-branch and associated P- and R-branches, frequently described as a wing.
+Another Q-branch at 791 cm$^{-1}$ was also quantified, though its P- and R-branches do not absorb strongly enough to reduce OLR at current \ch{CO_2} concentrations.
+The $v_3$ asymmetric stretch generates a parallel band with P- and R-branches but no central Q-branch.
+The \ch{C^{12}O_2} and \ch{C^{13}O_2} $v_3$ bands are centered at 2349 cm$^{-1}$ and 2284 cm$^{-1}$, respectively.

+OLR radiant exitance change $\delta M$ (Wm$^{-2}$) was produced by integrating the spectral radiance trend ($\frac{dL_{\tilde{\nu}}}{dt}$) over the range of \ch{CO_2}-affected wavenumbers and multiplying by 17 years and by $\pi\,$sr, regarding the atmosphere as a Lambertian emitter at these optically-thick channels:

-Integrals are depicted in the figure ~\ref{fig:trend} inset, shaded regions.
-The majority of detectable flux density change is attributable to the increasing wing absorption at 687-756 cm$^{-1}$.
-The symmetrical wing at 580-650 cm$^{-1}$ is outside of AIRS measurement range (see figure ~\ref{fig:AIRSmeasurementrange}).
+Integrals are depicted in figure \ref{fig:integrals}.
+At the wing edges in (\ref{eq:2}) and (\ref{eq:4}), only reductions in OLR were integrated.
+A measurement gap between AIRS detector arrays 11 and 12 (681.7-687.6 cm$^{-1}$) was estimated using 676.6-681.7 cm$^{-1}$ R-branch measurements.
+Additionally, fourteen individual failed detector channels were interpolated from adjacent channels prior to integration.
+The majority of detectable OLR change is attributable to the increasing \ch{CO_2} $v_2$ wing absorption at 687-765 cm$^{-1}$.
+The symmetrical wing at 575-650 cm$^{-1}$ is outside of AIRS measurement range.

-Consequently, (1) + (2) is only a partial measurement of $\delta E$ caused by rising \ch{CO_2} and $\delta E_{total}$ must be estimated.
+Consequently, the sum of (\ref{eq:1}-\ref{eq:4}) is only a partial measurement of $\delta$M caused by rising \ch{CO_2} and total $\delta M_{LW}$ must be estimated.
 The P-branch and R-branch absorption lines flanking the Q-branch are nearly symmetrical and rising \ch{CO_2} caused nearly-identical reductions in radiance.
-By extension, it is a reasonable prediction that the unmeasured 580-650 cm$^{-1}$ wing has undergone OLR reduction by an amount similar to the measured 687-756 cm$^{-1}$ wing.
-Therefore, total OLR flux density reduction due to rising \ch{CO_2} is estimated as:
+By extension, it is a reasonable prediction that the unmeasured 575-650 cm$^{-1}$ wing has undergone OLR reduction by an amount similar to the measured 687-765 cm$^{-1}$ wing.
+The presumption of wing symmetry is supported by several radiative transfer model simulations of top-of-atmosphere (TOA) OLR spectral change after doubling atmospheric \ch{CO_2} \citep{charlock1984co2, huang2009evolution, huang2010separation, brindley2016spectral}.
+Therefore, total OLR reduction due to rising \ch{CO_2} is estimated as:

-The computed flux density change, with reversed sign, is termed \textit{radiative forcing} (RF).
-It is reasonable to view (1) + (2) as a partial global measurement of nighttime, cloud-clear \ch{CO_2} RF and (3) as an empirically-derived estimation of total nighttime, cloud-clear \ch{CO_2} RF added between 2002-2019.